u128str/MCTDHB/LR-ARNOLDI.md

 # LR Arnoldi MCTDHB:
 ## A. How2 get it?
 <details>
-<summary> Click here to see how to get to ./MCTDHB-MCTDHB_V3.3.03 with git, wget or curl:</summary>
+<summary> Click here to see how to get ./MCTDHB-MCTDHB_V3.3.03 with git, wget or curl:</summary>
 a)  Clone Arnoldi LR MCTDHB to the directory MCTDHB-MCTDHB_V3.3.03:
 <pre><code>
 git clone -b MCTDHB_V3.3.03 https://github.com/u128str/MCTDHB.git MCTDHB-MCTDHB_V3.3.03